The National Citizens Alliance (NCA) is committed to reforming the federal government into one that solely serves the Canadian people.

 To achieve this objective, many reforms are necessary.
-The following is a sample of the reforms that we support:
+The following is a sample of the reforms that the NCA will implement upon forming government:

 • Citizen-initiated recall